David Sassoon Library: History

-The European employees working in the Government Mint and the Dockyard in Mumbai started the Mechanics' Institution in 1847 to provide technical education to adults and to hold lectures.
-They worked out of rented premises until they moved to their own building thanks to the generosity of Sir David Sassoon.
-The building was called the David Sassoon Library and Reading Room.
+In 1847, European employees working in the Government Mint and the Dockyard in Mumbai started the Mechanics' Institution to provide technical education to adults and to hold lectures.
+Initially, they operated from leased premises until they relocated to their own facility, which was made possible by the support of David Sassoon.
+Later, the establishment was named the David Sassoon Library and Reading Room.